ejmcculley/super-galactic/README.md

 ## Known Bugs

-* Still troubleshooting prototype methods in Jest
+* Not at the moment!

 ## License
 MIT License